g-o-d-f-a-t-h-e-r/ChatOn/README.md

 ![](screenshots/chat-page.jpg)

-Anyone with any upgrades is Welcomed.
+Anyone with any upgrades is welcomed.